-GM, Canada union in final talks ahead of strike deadline
+No significant progress in auto talks with GM: Canada Unifor union

 The U.S. United Auto Workers has said it will support its Canadian counterpart, but declined to say whether it would refuse work at American GM plants in the event of a strike north of the border.

-(Reporting by Ethan Lou in Toronto, editing by G Crosse)
+(Reporting by Ethan Lou in Toronto, editing by G Crosse and Nick Zieminski)